adapt – Types adaptation¶

 Enum representing the format wanted for a query argument.

-AUTOallows psycopg to choose the best value for a certain value.
+AUTOallows psycopg to choose the best format for a certain parameter.

 - AUTO = 's'¶